dentremor/Software-Defined-Infrastrucure/Software Defined Infrastructure.md

 ```
 Bind is used to authenticate clients to the directory server.

-There are three elements inlude in the request:
+There are three elements include in the request:
 1. LDAP protocol version
 2. Distinguished Name (DN)
 3. Credentials for user authentication